Victor Hedman Game Preview: Lightning vs. Stars

 Hedman Season Stats Insights

-- Hedman has a point in 16 of 24 games this year, with multiple points in six of them.
+- In 17 of 25 games this year, Hedman has registered a point, and six of those games included multiple points.

-- Hedman has an assist in 16 of 24 games this year, with multiple assists on four occasions.
+- In 16 of 25 games this year, Hedman has registered an assist, and in four of those matches recorded two or more.

-- The implied probability that Hedman hits the over on his points prop total is 59.8%, based on the odds.
+- Hedman has an implied probability of 59.8% to eclipse his point total based on the odds.

-- Hedman has an implied probability of 51.2% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 52.4% of Hedman going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.